-Takaku’s first anime writing credits appear in 1968; that year, he wrote scripts for both Cyborg 009 and Gegege no Kitaro.
-However, Takaku’s anime writing heyday occurred during the 1970s.
+Takaku’s first anime writing credits appear in 1968.
+That year, he wrote scripts for both Cyborg 009 and Gegege no Kitaro.
+However, Takaku’s anime writing heyday occurred during the 1970’s.
 In 1970, he wrote for Bakuhatsu Goro.
-In 1972, he wrote scripts for Devilman and Mazinger Z. In 1973, he wrote for the anime series Cutey Honey; that year, he also wrote the screenplay for the anime film, Mazinger Z Vs. Devilman, which was a cross-over film featuring Mazinger Z and Devilman.
+In 1972, he wrote scripts for Devilman and Mazinger Z. In 1973, he wrote for the anime series Cutey Honey.
+That same year, he also wrote the screenplay for the anime film, Mazinger Z Vs. Devilman, which was a crossover film featuring Mazinger Z and Devilman.
 In 1976, he wrote the screenplay for the anime film, Grendizer, Getter Robo G, Great Mazinger: Decisive Battle!
-The Great Sea Monster; this was a cross-over film featuring Grendizer, Getter Robo G, and Mazinger Z.
+The Great Sea Monster, which was a crossover film featuring Grendizer, Getter Robo G, and Mazinger Z.

 Susumu Takaku also had a career writing for Japanese live-action productions.
 His first live-action writing credit is for 1959’s Blood Sword of the 99th Virgin.
 He also wrote some other horror themed live-action films: 1968’s Body Snatcher From Hell (under the name Susumu Tanaka), 1966’s The Golden Bat, and 1968’s Genocide.
 He also wrote for Comet-San, G-men 75, and Lubang To No Kiseki: Rikugun Nakano Gakko.